singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 **Step3**

 In Step 3, we find solutions to each of these issues.
-One solution is to divide up the words alphabetically by keyword, such that each machine  controls a range of words (e.g., "after"through "apple").
+One solution is to divide up the words alphabetically by keyword, such that each machine  controls a range of words (e.g., "after" through "apple").

 We can implement a simple algorithm in which we iterate through the keywords alphabetically, storing as much data as possible on one machine.
 When that machine  is full, we can move to the next machine.